 <SubArea Id="new_customSubArea" Url="http://mysite/mypage.aspx?parameter1=value¶meter2=value">

-The import tool performs validations on the Site Map.
-If errors occur, the default Site Map is applied and an error message is displayed.
-You must fix the errors in the Site Map and import it again.
-However, it is still possible that some errors might occur.
+The solution import tool performs validations on the site map.
+If errors occur, the default site map is applied and an error message is displayed.
+You must fix the errors in the site map and import it again.
+However, it’s still possible that some errors might occur.